Dr John Fenaughty

 I have straddled academia and community work since my undergraduate days (Psychology and Education) and transitioned from full time community work to academic employment in 2015.
 My formal community work began in 1997 when I founded the University's first "Queers on Campus" support group, which in turn prompted my mixed methods Masters research on suicide risk and resiliency among gay and bisexual men in Aotearoa New Zealand.
 Having then worked in London in youth development, I returned to Auckland to act as Principal Investigator (PI) on a NZ Health Research Council, NZFRST, and Lotteries Health funded project ($250k) exploring how men who have sex with men understood and experienced, forced, pressured, and unwanted sex.
 I took this knowledge around sexual violence, infused with a feminist-informed Foucauldian perspective, into my role as the research manager and help-line co-ordinator at NetSafe, the national cybersafety agency.
 I was at NetSafe for seven years, and completed a mixed methods PhD exploring how young people managed online challenges effectively.
 My PhD contributed to significant policy and practice developments in schools, especially around cyberbullying.
 My focus on schooling then saw me take up a research management role for three years at CORE Education, a non-profit that focussed specifically on teacher learning and schooling improvement.
-In my role I worked directly with schools, teachers and students around inclusive education, bullying, and digital citizenship, and founded and co-directed the Inside Out - We All Belong Social Innovation Co-Deisgn collaboration in 2016 ($100k + $160k), which won a prestigeous NZ Design Institute Award for Social Good in Design in 2016.
+In my role I worked directly with schools, teachers and students around inclusive education, bullying, and digital citizenship, and founded and co-directed the Inside Out - We All Belong Social Innovation Co-Design collaboration in 2016 ($100k + $160k), which won a prestigious NZ Design Institute Award for Social Good in Design in 2016 and a global award in 2018.
 This collaboration involved the production of a set of teaching and learning resources to trouble oppressive norms that foster exclusion for young people who are sex, gender, or sexuality diverse.

-I have extensive experience in undertaking community research, including utilsing social innovation methdologies, to produce change for young people, educators, youth workers, community organisations and policy makers both nationally and internationally.
+I have extensive experience in undertaking community research, including utilising social innovation methodologies, to produce change for young people, educators, youth workers, community organisations and policy makers both nationally and internationally.
 My research is orientated towards goals of equity and inclusion.
 I work across a range of methodologies and frameworks, variously drawing on participatory methods, as well as post-structural framings and quantitative (including non-parametric) approaches as need be.

 Research | Current